Atharvth/CS120-DEMO/README.md

 # MY github project

-this is my github project, i published it from VS CODe
+this is my github project, i published it from VS CODE